cmmid/cmmid.github.io/topics/covid19/_posts/2020-10-26-Facebook-Geographic-Scales.md

 # add the title of your project
 title: Human movements can inform the spatial scale of interventions against COVID-19 transmission

-description: We evaluated if Facebook for Good mobility data can provide information about movements within the UK and how people interact.
+description: We evaluated if Facebook for Good mobility data can provide information about movements within the UK during intervention periods and afterward.

 # delete any tags which aren't appropriate
 # if you need more tags, they can be created!
 Please discuss.